Neurodivergent Burnout vs Depression

 You can have both.
 But identifying the dominant driver helps a lot.

-🧭 Burnout vs depression: the clearest differences
+🧭 Neurodivergent burnout vs depression: the clearest differences

 🔥 1) What triggers it